Simintei/airbnb-clone-project/README.md

 They translate the product vision into user-friendly designs.
 Basically designs the interfaces for the airbnb-clone-project.
 >UX Designer
 Is involved in user research, persona development, information structure design, wireframing, prototyping as they think out the entire journey of a user's interaction with the airbnb-clone-project.

+Technologies stack
+Django, MySQL, GraphSQL, PostgreSQL.
+>Django
+This is the web framework to be used to handle logic and connects everything.
+It handles user authentication, manages business logic, provides Django ORM for database queries without raw SQL, includes security features and comes with an admin dashboard.
+>MySQL
+It will serve as the main database for storing structured data for example user profiles, listings, bookings etc
+>GraphSQL
+It will be used to fetch and manipulate data from the backend in a flexible way instead of traditional REST APIs.
+>PostgreSQL
+Also a relational database that's often chosen for complex queries, scalability and advanced features.
+It handles geospatial quesries, supports JSON fields and more robust with data integrity and transactions.